 Emergency Notice | Although we are in the midst of a global epidemic, we want to assure our current and inquiring clients that we are working diligently while taking all necessary and precautionary steps to ensure the safety and health of our WKW staff. ***Please note that we offer virtual meetings.***

 Injury Attorneys | Restoring LivesTM

-The recent slew of lawsuits against the hospital and the three doctors is just one example of a common problem in medicine.
-Unnecessary major surgeries and other invasive procedures not only lead to enormous financial waste—they can also exact steep costs in health and quality of life.
+The slew of lawsuits against the hospital and the three doctors involved is just one example of a common problem in medicine.
+Unnecessary major surgeries and other invasive procedures not only lead to enormous financial waste—they can also cause steep costs in health and quality of life.

-Last year, USA Today published a review of various medical databases and government records, estimating that each year in the United States there are tens of thousands of unnecessary surgical procedures.
+According to a USA Today review of various medical databases and government records, there are estimated to be tens of thousands of unnecessary surgical procedures in the United States.
 This problem may be especially prevalent in some areas of surgery, such as those involving the heart and spine.
-Another government study showed that for specific kinds of controversial surgery, up to 30% of the procedures could be unnecessary.
+Another government study showed that for specific kinds of surgery, up to 30% of the procedures could be unnecessary.